 Master of Science in Criminal Justice

-Master of Science in Health Sciences – Health Services Administration Track*
+Master of Science in Health Sciences – Health Services Administration Track* (Renamed Master of Health Administration in 2017)

 Master of Arts in Communication Sciences and Disorders*